utf18/ansible-kubeadm/README.md

 ## this repo is an opinionated holistic aproach for a k8s cluster install.

-the debian-singleNode-playbook.yml will install a kubeadm based kubernetes cluster version 1.14 on a single node
+the install-all.yml will install a kubernetes 1.15 cluster with kubeadm and the components below.

-the multinode playbook will follow some time soon
+Right now it is only tested on ubuntu 18.04

 ## components

-- kubernetes 1.14
+- kubernetes 1.15
+- flannel
+- metallb
 - traefik
 - prometheus
 - grafana
 - elasticsearch
+- filebeat
 - kibana

-- filebeat or fluentd
-- openebs
-- minio
-- keycloak
-- vault
+## Requirements

+an nfs server to use for persistence
+You can install one on the k8s-master with the playbook

+`ansible-playbook -i inventories/<example-inventory>/ install-nfs-on-master.yml`

 ## getting started

+create your inventory from the example-inventory or edit the values directly

-change your ip in the inventory
+generate yourself a new cluster join token and insert it in the inventory with

+`kubeadm token generate`

 Then run the playbook:

+`ansible-playbook -i inventories/<example-inventory>/ install-all.yml`

+if you want to just deploy and not run all the other tasks run

-`ansible-playbook -i inventory debian-singleNode-playbook.yml`
+`ansible-playbook -i inventories/<example-inventory>/ deploy-all.yml`

-## limitations

-right now it only runs on debian